dmk326/blog/_posts/2022-05-07-Taste-of-SFINAE.md

 # **Substitution Failure Is Not An Error --- SFINAE**

 In the world of template meta-programming, we have the power to do a lot.
-Let’s take a small example.
-Say we want to perform “+” operation on two values, without templates metaprogramming we would probably write the following overloads for all types ourselves something like:
+Let’s take a small example, say we want to perform “+” operation on two values, without templates metaprogramming we would probably write the following overloads for all types ourselves something like:

 ```
 int add(int value1,  int value2)  {